DirectumCompany/tika/README.md

 Fork reasoning
 --------------

 Default Apache Tika fails to determine encoding of russian text documents which have code page 1251.
-This fork fizes this problem.
+This fork fixes this problem.

 Getting Started
 ---------------